Tool Category

 - Occasional Performance Lags: Larger teams with data-heavy projects sometimes report slower load times.

-4. Communication & Collaboration Tool: Slack
+4. The Best Recommended Communication & Collaboration Tool: Slack

 Modern businesses require more than just emails or phone calls.
 They need real-time messaging, organized collaboration, and easy access to shared files and workflows.